 CONSERVATION AND DISPLAY

-I have worked with archaeological institutes, anthropology collections, universtities and museums as an objects conservator, mount-maker, display fabricator, technical historian and researcher.
+I specialize in the care, handling and study of archaeological and ethnographic collections and I have worked with universtities, heritage authorities and museums as an objects conservator, mount-maker, display fabricator, technical historian and researcher.

-I specialize in the care, handling, display and study of archaeological and ethnographic collections and I have substantial experience with material religion.
-I have worked with bone, textiles, ceramics, metals, wood, stone, decorated surfaces, painted scrolls, paper, ivory, leather and basketry.
-I also have experience with preventive care, risk management, hazards training, and pesticide remediation.
+I have substantial experience with material religion – especially Buddhism – and have worked with bone, textiles, ceramics, metals, wood, stone, decorated surfaces, painted scrolls, paper, ivory, leather and basketry.

 Checking light levels for the displays at the Museum of Archaeology and Anthropology in Cambridge, 2022